Project partners

 O Mahurangi is the first Auckland project to have iwi partners embedded in the project including on our Project Advisory Board (PAB).

-Three iwi representatives from Ngāti Manuhiri, Te Kawerau a Maki and Ngaati Whanaunga sit on the PAB.
-They each play a full part in the governance of the project, including helping to establish Key Result Areas (KRAs) and Key Performance Indicators (KPIs) and hold the Alliance accountable for their delivery.
+Three iwi representatives from Ngāti Manuhiri, Te Kawerau a Maki and Ngaati Whanaunga sit on the PAB and play a full part in the governance of the project.
+This includes helping to establish Key Result Areas (KRAs) and Key Performance Indicators (KPIs).
+They also hold the Alliance accountable for their delivery in Te Ao Māori.
 Iwi partners will also be represented in the management of the project, and across all its aspects.

 O Mahurangi